solzilberman/autosort/README.md

 # autosort
 Python program to sort folder into subfolders and place files respectively.
-Must have graphics.py library to run.